City of Unalaska Inks Power Purchase Agreement for Geothermal Power

 Negotiations have been underway since early January between the city and OCCP to develop the PPA, which is required to obtain financing for the Makushin Geothermal Project.
 According to the agreement, the City of Unalaska will purchase electrical energy for $16,300,000 per year from OCCP.
 Each successive year during the term, the fixed payment will increase by one percent plus an amount equal to the local tax paid by OCCP during the previous year.

 But it's still unclear how geothermal would stack up to Unalaska's diesel powerhouse, which has been the island's only electricity provider since World War II.
-A few of the primary concerns among community members and city leadership have been surrounding the financial risk of the project to ratepayers and that seafood processing plants (self-producers of energy) are unable to make a long-term commitment and haven't come on board.
+A few of the primary concerns among community members and city leadership have been surrounding the financial risk of the project to ratepayers and that seafood processing plants — who produce their own energy — are unable to make a long-term commitment and haven't come on board.

 "Ultimately, this is a public utility that's paid for by the ratepayers," Reinders said.
 "So, there's a potential that the rates would increase moving forward, so we can pay our bill.
 But ultimately, those would be discussions that would be held at the [City] Council level."